Ucdemir/Ucdemir-Inn_App_Purchase_v2/README.md

 * Library use Roomdb for your products, You dont need implementation to check status of product
 * Library use Shared dependency.
 Your app will be less sized and No multidex needed
-* Library checks product status on everytime app starts.
-You can check product status!
+* Library check producs status on everytime app starts.
+You can get status(buught or not)!
-* Every product bought by user need to be " Acknowledged."
+* Every product bought by client need to be " Acknowledged" in **SUCCES State**.
 Library making this for you!
 * You can check example app!
 * Library support (immediate buy, response late purchase succus, response late purchase reject, user canceled purchase)